ric4rdo-p/GovEase/README.md

   - 🔊 Read form instructions aloud
   - ❓ Get help with individual fields

-### 3. Voice Commands
-- The extension will automatically read form information when you click buttons
-- Hover over form fields to hear field descriptions
-- Voice guidance can be toggled on/off in your profile settings

-## Supported Websites

-Currently optimized for:
-- Social Security Administration (ssa.gov)
-- IRS.gov
-- Medicare.gov
-- Other government websites with standard forms

 ## Privacy & Security

 - **Local Storage**: All personal information is stored on your device only